Mathías Olivera: Napoli

-On 26 May 2022, Italian club Napoli announced the signing of Olivera on a three-year deal.
+On 26 May 2022, Italian Serie A club Napoli announced the signing of Olivera on a three-year deal.

 International career

 Olivera is a former Uruguay youth international.
 He was part of Uruguay under-20 team which won 2017 South American U-20 Championship and finished fourth at 2017 FIFA U-20 World Cup.

-On 7 January 2022, Olivera was named in Uruguay's 50-man preliminary squad for FIFA World Cup qualifying matches against Paraguay and Venezuela.
-He made his senior team debut on 27 January 2022 in a 1–0 win against Paraguay.
+On 7 January 2022, Olivera was named in Uruguay's 50-man preliminary squad for 2022 FIFA World Cup qualifying matches against Paraguay and Venezuela.
+He made his senior team debut on 27 January 2022 in a 1–0 win over Paraguay.
+He scored his first goal for Uruguay in a 2–2 2026 FIFA World Cup qualifying draw against Colombia on 12 October 2023.

+In June 2024, Olivera was called up to represent Uruguay at the 2024 Copa América.
+In their final group stage match against the United States, he scored the only goal of a 1–0 victory.